libigl/libigl.github.io/docs/tutorial.md

 data.

-Serialization is often not considered in geometry processing due to the extreme difficulty in serializing pointer-based data structured, such as an half-edge data structure ([OpenMesh](http://openmesh.org), [CGAL](http://www.cgal.org)), or a pointer based indexed structure ([VCG](http://vcg.isti.cnr.it/~cignoni/newvcglib/html/)).
+Serialization is often not considered in geometry processing due to the extreme difficulty in serializing pointer-based data structures, such as an half-edge data structure ([OpenMesh](http://openmesh.org), [CGAL](http://www.cgal.org)), or a pointer based indexed structure ([VCG](http://vcg.isti.cnr.it/~cignoni/newvcglib/html/)).